RobTheFiveNine/obsidian-gdscript/README.md

 This plugin for Obsidian provides live syntax highlighting for GDScript (the language used in [Godot](https://godotengine.org/)).

+To use the plugin, install it, and then add a code block with the word `gdscript` immediately after the three backticks.

 An example of the highlighting can be seen below:

 ![](.github/images/example.png)